ONSdigital/analysis-for-action/themes/data_analysis/RAP/QA_for_RAP/book/_build/html/_sources/modular_code.md

 * writing code as functions or classes.
 * using functions or classes in your code.

-There are links in the [](learning.md) section of the book to relevant training.
+There are links in the [](learning.md) section of this guidance to relevant training.
 ```